How To Automatically Color Cells In Google Sheets

 Conclusion

 In conclusion, conditional formatting is a powerful feature in Google Sheets that can help you highlight important data, identify trends, and create visually appealing reports.
 By following the steps outlined in this article, you can apply conditional formatting rules to your data and take your reporting and analysis to the next level.
-(See Also: How To Find Sample Standard Deviation On Google Sheets)
+(See Also: How To Make An Excel File A Google Sheet)

 Remember to experiment with different conditional formatting rules and options to find what works best for your data and needs.